benbogart/bird_vocalization_classification/readme.md

 1. Further improvements might be possible by **testing other model architectures** like LSTM or attention based networks.
 2. Create a Sound Event Detection model leveraging the AutoPooling layer from “Adaptive Pooling Operators for Weakly Labeled Sound Event Detection.”
 This could have the added benefit of detecting multiple species in a recording.
 3. Develop an open source mobile app so the community can improve the modeling and the benefits of the model can be leveraged by hobbyists and researchers alike.
+4. Improve training efficiency by using a different data loading methodology.

 # Conclusion